Accessibility Statement

 Food

 The Christine Center has a vegetarian kitchen and can accommodate for gluten-free, dairy-free, and vegan attendees upon request.
 Other dietary accommodations may also be provided upon request, although attendees will need to check with the organizers who will check with the Christine Center kitchen ahead of time.
-Attendees are invited to bring their own food if they choose not to eat the food at the Christine Center, however, refrigerator space is shared and attendees will not have access to a kitchen inside the center.
-Certain Modern indoor housing units have access to a kitchenette, but attendees will need to specify if they need this accommodation.
+Attendees are invited to bring their own food if they choose not to eat the food at the Christine Center, however, if camping, refrigerator space in the main building is shared and attendees will not have access to a kitchen inside the center.
+All Modern indoor housing units have a kitchenette.

 Power Dynamics

-While the GLACIER community is committed to accessibility, equity, openness to people of all walks of life, and consent, the community is a product of society and is not devoid of power imbalance.
-Should attendees feel threatened or uncomfortable with any dynamics at GLACIER, they are encouraged to inform the organizers.
-We strive to make this as accessible, participatory, and joyful of an experience as possible and welcome feedback.
+While the GLACIER community is committed to accessibility, equity, openness to people of all walks of life, and consent, the community is a product of society and is not devoid of power imbalances.
+Should attendees feel threatened by or uncomfortable with any dynamics at GLACIER, they are encouraged to inform one of the four organizers.
+We strive to make GLACIER as accessible, participatory, and joyful of an experience as possible and welcome feedback.
+All feedback will be taken seriously, including feedback about any of the organizers.